wp-plugins/github-user-repo-widget/readme.txt

 A simple widget that will show a list of repos for a specified GitHub user.
 Optionally can display a GitHub follow badge as well.

-Note: This plugin users GitHub.com for updates instead of WordPress.org.
-If you install it from WordPress.org an newer version may be available from GitHub.
-If so, you will prompted that an update is available and you can update the plugin through the dashboard like normal.

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.